Pratham5934U/cryptonite_taskphase_pratham/picoctf/Forensics.md

 ### **Thought Process-**
 > With the help of Hex editor I came to know that it was a `bmp` file, it started with `BM`, which was corrupted so I had to figure out the right changes to be done to fix,after doing the necessary changes I was able to get the flag in the picture.
+I took the help of wikipedia to find out that where I could make changes to length and width so that I can get the flag.

 ### **Changes done in Hex Editor-**
 ![Modifications in hex editor](/Images/Tunnel_hex_Editor.png)